Multi-species Ion Acceleration in 3D Magnetic Reconnection with Hybrid-kinetic Simulations

-We find that different ions are commonly accelerated by a Fermi acceleration process at contracting field lines, which produces indices $p\sim4.5$ and acceleration $\varepsilon\propto t^{0.75}$ for protons and heavier ions up to Fe.
-This is similar to the earlier prediction from Fermi acceleration for protons and electrons in the low-$\beta$ limit \citep{Zhang2021}.
-While heavier ions have larger gyroradii, the Fermi process for them still operates, suggesting that this mechanism can apply at a scale larger than the gyromotion and can be applied to a broad range of different ion species.
-We also find that a higher initial $\beta$ approaching unity can steepen the power laws by weakening field-line contraction associated with Fermi acceleration, as explained in the following.
-On one hand, the high initial pressure due to high initial $\beta$ hinders flux-rope compression (found in our simulations) that leads to field-line contraction \citep{Li2018}.
-On the other hand, this high initial pressure enables Fermi acceleration (proportional to energy) to boost pressure anisotropy (parallel pressure minus perpendicular pressure) to become comparable to magnetic pressure, which weakens the firehose parameter (found in our simulations) and thus field-line tension that drives field-line contraction \citep{Arnold2021}.
+\textbf{Particle Injection and Acceleration Mechanisms.---} We find that all species are accelerated by a common Fermi acceleration process, with their acceleration rates arising from curvature drifts \citep{Dahlin2014,Li2017} (not shown).
+We demonstrate the repeated Fermi bounces between outflows with tracer particles in supplemental material (Figure S4(a)).
+This process produces similar spectral indices $p\sim4.5$ and acceleration $\varepsilon\propto t^{0.75}$ for protons and heavier ions up to {\ce{^{56}Fe^{14+}}}.
+To our knowledge, this is the first kinetic study demonstrating clear Fermi acceleration of heavier ions.
+While heavier ions have large gyroradii, the Fermi process can still operate at scales larger than their gyromotion.
+We also find that a higher initial $\beta$ approaching unity can steepen the power laws by weakening field-line contraction associated with Fermi acceleration.
+On the one hand, we observed that an initial pressure approaching the magnetic pressure reduces the compression/shrinking at flux ropes related to field-line contraction \citep{Li2018}.
+On the other hand, this high initial pressure facilitates Fermi acceleration (proportional to parallel energy) that boost the parallel pressure.
+Therefore, it weakens the firehose parameter $F_h=1-4\pi (P_\parallel-P_\perp)/B^2$ (observed in our simulations) and thus field-line tension ($F_h \textbf{B}\cdot \nabla \textbf{B}/4\pi$) that drives field-line contraction \citep{Arnold2021}. {We have performed additional simulations with different initial temperatures ($0.09-0.25m_HV_A^2$) for the minor ions, and find little changes ($<0.2$) in the spectral slopes.
+This is because minor ions contribute very little pressure, and can hardly affect the contracting field lines for Fermi acceleration that determines their power-law slopes.}

-While the Fermi acceleration gives the same acceleration rate for all species (Figure \ref{fig2}(c)), their injection processes have some noticeable difference.
-We find that all ion species can be injected through a single Fermi reflection at the exhausts, but are affected by their individual initial thermal velocities (lower for heavier ions).
-Taking the typical speed in the exhausts measured in the simulation (with $\beta=0.18$) $V_0\sim0.6V_A$, we can estimate the injection energy that a particle can reach by a Fermi reflection
+Before Fermi acceleration, all ion species can be injected through a Fermi reflection when first crossing an exhaust {(supplemental material Figure S4(a-b))}, but are influenced by their initial thermal velocities $V_{th}=\sqrt{T_0/M}$ (lower for heavier ions). {A particle around the initial thermal velocity will get kicked by the exhaust and gain twice of the outflow speed.} Taking the typical outflow speed measured in the simulation (with $\beta_H=0.18$) $V_{out}\sim0.6V_A$, we can roughly estimate the injection energy per nucleon from a single Fermi reflection